 Inspired by the U.S.’s Taste of Chicago, Canada’s Taste of the Danforth is held every year on the second weekend of August for three days in Toronto, Ontario.
-As the country’s largest street festival, this event celebrates all foods Greek, stretching for over three kilometers on Danforth Avenue.
+It is the country’s largest street festival, and one that you definitely don’t want to miss.
+The celebration stretching for over three kilometers on Danforth Avenue.

 Le Festival du Voyageur

 Held every February in Winnipeg, this festival is about as stereotypically Canadian as you can get – think beard growing contests, whisky, and maple syrup taffy.
 Known by many as the world’s largest kitchen shindig, this event is about celebrating the Canadian fur trader through traditional French-Canadian cuisine.